College of Nursing

 Today, the College of Nursing offers three undergraduate degrees to prepare students for nursing careers, including a bachelor’s in natural science, a BSN in Nursing (RN to BSN track), and a BSN in Nursing (traditional track).

-Plus, STU provides five graduate degrees, including an MSN-Accelerated Program, an MSN-Adult Gerontology NP, an MSN-Family Nursing Practitioner, an MSN-Psychiatric-Mental Health NP, a DNP-Nursing, and an online BSN to DNP degree track, along with four post-master’s degrees certificates for NPs to further their training.
+Plus, STU provides seven graduate degrees, including an MSN-Accelerated Program, an MSN-Adult Gerontology NP, an MSN-Family Nursing Practitioner, an MSN-Psychiatric-Mental Health NP, an MSN-Informatics, an MSN-Nurse Executive Leadership, a DNP-Nursing, and an online BSN to DNP degree track, along with five post-masterβs degree certificates for NPs to further their training.

 For 2024 and through March of 2025, our nurses had a 100% passage rate on the National Council Licensure Examination (NCLEX).